Cash-strapped rural Alberta 'can't wring money' from struggling oil and gas firms, premier says | CBC News

 Speaking to reporters Tuesday, Kenney said the sector has seen a few bankruptcies in the past year while other companies are barely hanging on.

-"You can't wring money from a stone," Kenney said, suggesting that could be the case for a number of smaller natural producers who are having trouble right now.
+"You can't wring money from a stone," Kenney said, suggesting that could be the case for a number of smaller natural gas producers who are having trouble right now.

 "The best solution, in our view, is to create a future for those companies that are struggling."